Objestures: Everyday Objects Meet Mid-Air Gestures for Expressive Interaction: Case Studies

 \section{Case Studies}

-~ The user study showed that \oj{} effectively supports basic 3D tasks (rotation and scaling), showing performance and user experiences comparable to or better than the headset’s naive free-hand manipulation.
-In this section, we aim to further understand its user experiences and expressiveness through case studies.
+While the user study validated the basic usability of \oj{}, this section investigates its expressive potential.
+Users explored three applications we designed (\Cref{fig:teaser-full}A--C) that collectively cover all five interaction types (\Cref{fig:designSpace}).
+The participants and apparatus remained the same as in \Cref{sec:participants_apparatus}, with the addition of a cup lid and a stuffed animal to the setup.

-We designed three example applications (Fig.~\ref{fig:teaser-full}A-C) that cover all interaction types (Tab.~\ref{tab:object_interaction}), and asked the same 12 participants (Sec.~\ref{sec:study1}) to try them.
-To mitigate order effects, participants experienced each example in a fully counterbalanced order.
-After explaining the interactions, they were told to explore freely without specific tasks.
-Each example supported both left and right hand use.
-Participants informed the experimenter when they felt they had explored enough, then completed seven Likert scale questions (Figure~\ref{fig:study2-questionnaire}, left side).
-In the end, they provided comments on what they liked and disliked.
-The mean duration of the three case studies was 38 min 23 s (SD = 9 min 32 s).
+To mitigate order effects, the three applications were fully counterbalanced.
+For each, participants received an explanation and explored freely without assigned tasks.
+Once satisfied, they completed a 7-item Likert questionnaire (\Cref{fig:study2-questionnaire}, left) and provided feedback on what they liked and disliked.
+Each application supported both left- and right-hand use.
+The mean total duration for completing all three applications was 38~min 23~s (SD = 9~min 32~s).

-We used Friedman tests to analyze the differences in user responses across three applications on Likert scale items (Figure~\ref{fig:study2-questionnaire}).
+We used Friedman tests to analyze the differences in user responses across three applications on Likert scale items.
 Significant differences were found for the ease of learning ($\chi^2(2) = 8.60$, $p = 0.014$, Kendall's $W = 0.303$).
-Post-hoc analysis using the Wilcoxon signed-rank test with Bonferroni correction revealed that, compared to Shadow (median = 6, IQR = 5–6), Sound (median = 7, IQR = 6–7) was significantly easier to learn ($W = 0$, $p < 0.05$, $r = 0.796$).
-No significant differences were observed for the other Likert scale items (see Appx.~\ref{appen:results-2}, Tab.~\ref{table:study2-likert}).
+Post-hoc analysis using the Wilcoxon signed-rank test with Bonferroni correction revealed that, compared to Shadow (median = 6, IQR = 5--6), Sound (median = 7, IQR = 6--7) was significantly easier to learn ($W = 0$, $p < 0.05$, $r = 0.796$).
+No significant differences were observed for the other items (see \Cref{table:study2-likert}).